Gallery

 Gallery – Birding in Panama

 The wildlife and especially the birdlife in Panama is simply amazing and too often I was unable to capture them well in photographs.
 Even the most modern smartphone camera gigantism is not enough, the flight distance of the shy animals is simply too much.
-So I’ve been carrying a longer lens around with me on our walks for a quarter of a year now.
+So I’ve been carrying a longer lens for my mirrorless camera on our walks for a quarter of a year now.
 And all of a sudden, it’s become a new incentive to explore nature.
 So I spend hours and hours birding in Panama in the forest, in the mangroves or on the dinghy to get to know more and more of this diversity.
 All the photos were taken on the Caribbean side of Panama, between Colon and San Blas.

 Continue reading →